-Elements: Directions and procedures • Oral and written language

-LEVEL OF PERFORMANCE REORMANCE ELEVIENT Unsatisfactory Needs Improvement Proficient Mastered Directions and Teacher directions and Teacher directions and Teacher directions and Teacher directions and Procedures procedures are confusing procedures are clarified after procedures are clear to procedures are clear to to students. initial student confusion or students and contain an students and anticipate are excessively detailed. appropriate level of possible student detail. misunderstanding.
-Oral and Written Teacher's spoken Teacher's spoken language is Teacher's spoken and Teacher's spoken and written Language language is inaudible, or audible, and written language written language is language is correct and written language is is legible.
-Both are used clear and correct. expressive, with well-chosen illegible.
-Spoken or correctly.
-Vocabulary is Vocabulary is vocabulary that enriches the written language may correct but limited or is not appropriate to students' lesson. contain many grammar appropriate to students' ages age and interests. and syntax errors. or backgrounds.
-Vocabulary may be , inappropriate, vague, or used incorrectly, leaving students confused.
+Elements: Directions and procedures • Oral and written language manus transmission of the state TEVEL OF PERFORMANCE PORMANCE 《 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1. 1.
+1 Mostered TVANDIA Unsatisfactory Needs Improvement Froment Intastor Total of the Control Teacher directions and Teacher directions and Teacher directions and Teacher directions and Directions and necondition are conflicing nrocedures are clarified after procedures are clear to procedures are clear to Frocedures procedures are commended to attidents initial student confusion or students and contain an students and anticipate to statements. are excessively detailed. appropriate level of possible student detail. misunderstanding.
+Teacher's snoken and Teacher's spoken and written Oral and Written Teacher's spoken Teacher's spoken language is reaction approximant Inmusae is correct and Language language is inaudible, or audible, and written language written language is contractive with well-chosen 0 written language is is legible.
+Both are used clear and correct.
+CAPICSSIVE, With West Careever THE CASE OF STREET Correctly Vocabulary is Vocabulary is vocabulary that enriches the illegible, Spoken or concerns.
+Concerns as " childente Jesson written language may correct but limited or 18 not appropriate to students contain many grammar appropriate to students' ages age and interests.
+0 and syntax errors. or backgrounds.
+Vocabulary may he vocaculary may co inappropriate, vague, or used incorrectly, leaving students confused.